Kaioshi/Karionette/README.md

 * You then identify if the bot has forgotten you with ```;identify SuperCoolGuy SuperCoolPassword```
 * You should launch the bot with --expose-gc and gc: true in the config.
   * $ node --expose-gc boot.js
-* I use a simple bash script:

-### If you have any problems or questions, feel free to drop by #pyoshi on irc.esper.net and ask - watch out for ranma though.
-He's bitey.
+### If you have any problems or questions, feel free to drop by #pyoshi on irc.esper.net and ask.